Hot Water Heater Repair : When to Call a Technician

 • Hot water pressure is too low.
 In some cases, you may not need hot water heater repair when the pressure is too low.
 It may be due to some issues with older plumbing which you’ll need to replace.

-Other problems you can encounter with an electric water heater are dirty or rusty water, or hot water has foul odor.
+Other problems you can encounter with an electric water heater are dirty or rusty water or hot water has a foul odor.
 Whenever any of these happen, don’t take chances with trying to fix the problem yourself.
 To avoid causing further damage, call a professional heating technician to expertly assess your water heater for any hot water heater repair needs.

-Tankless water heater repair: Issues you may encounter
+Tankless water heater: Issues you may encounter

 Now that we have discussed common problems encountered with a tank-type electric water heater, let’s proceed with identifying the common problems homeowners encounter if they have an on-demand water heater.

 • Mineral or sediment build-up.
 Even if you have a tankless water heater, mineral build-up may still be an issue.
-When calcium and magnesium from hard water collects inside the heater, it can cause damage to some vital parts.
+When calcium and magnesium from hard water collect inside the heater, it can cause damage to some vital parts.
 Experts always recommend that whether you have a tank-type or tankless water heater, you need to flush the system at least twice a year.
-You can also prevent mineral build-up by using water softener.
+You can also prevent mineral build-up by using a water softener.

 • Overloaded system.
-If there is high demand for hot water in your home, the heater may not be able to provide enough hot water.
+If there is a high demand for hot water in your home, the heater may not be able to provide enough hot water.
 A system overload may damage the unit and lead to costly hot water heater repair.
 If you are unable to limit simultaneous hot water demand, consider adding point-of-use heaters or upgrading your unit to a higher capacity.

 • Failed ignition.
 A problem with ignition may be caused by several issues.
-First, you need to check if there is power or gas supply.
+First, you need to check if there is a power or gas supply.
 Then, you need to check if the gas valve is open.
 If none of these resolved the problem, the issue could be more serious.
 Call a hot water heater repair technician right away to check the unit.

 In some instances, it is possible to experience problems with water pressure if you have a tankless water heater.
 This is often the case if the heater is powered by electricity.
 Gas-powered tankless water heaters have better water pressure.

-Maintenance tips to avoid water heater repair
+Maintenance tips to avoid

 Regardless of the type of water heater you have in your home, it is only sensible to call a hot water heater repair technician whenever you encounter a problem.
 While a technician has the expertise to resolve problems with plumbing and heating, it is also the homeowner’s responsibility to properly care for their water heaters to avoid unnecessary repairs and problems.